 Read our full Philips Hue White starter kit review.

 One of the coolest features of Google Home is the ability to play video and control video on certain devices using your voice.
-The easiest way to facilitate this integration with a TV you already own is with the $50 Google Chromecast with Google TV, which is one of the best streaming devices we've ever tested.
+The best way to facilitate this integration with a TV you already own is with the $50 Google Chromecast with Google TV, which is one of the best streaming devices we've ever tested.

 Read our full Google Chromecast with Google TV review.